Pilot

 • Accountability beats intensity.
 A mediocre plan reviewed with a partner every Friday outruns a brilliant plan reviewed never.

 • Software should be self-serve.
 Public pricing, a real free tier, no discovery calls.
-The method’s official app sells through a coaching funnel; we think the audience deserves a product they can just try.
+So much execution software in this space hides behind a coaching funnel; we think the audience deserves a product they can just try.

 Who's behind it